 There is no right or wrong way to write a book review, especially on YOUR blog.
 The mentioned ways to format book reviews for your blog are just my opinions and suggestions.
 At the end of the day, you write your reviews and you should do it the way you like best.

 You also don't have to stick to a format throughout your blog.
-Sure, it creates a brand, especially if it is a unique reviewing format (like what Kat @ Novels and Waffles uses with on-brand terms like "ingredients", "kitchen of the author", and "cooking directions").
+Sure, it creates a brand, especially if it is a unique reviewing format (like what Kat @ Novels and Waffles used with on-brand terms like "ingredients", "kitchen of the author", and "cooking directions").
 But sometimes, you need the flexibility to choose formats based on the books.
 Allow yourself to experiment and try out new things.

 This is also not an exhaustive list of ways to format book reviews.
 There are so many unique styles and many more generic formats.
 These are the ones that are easy to pick up and apply to your reviews if you're stuck.